rbaumbach/JumperCables/README.md

 ## Future Goals

-- Allow individual running of install scripts (currently Jumper Cables must be ran as a whole)
+- Allow individual running of install scripts (currently Jumper Cables must be ran as a whole).
 - Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.
-- Add logging output of the entire installation
+- Add logging output of the entire installation.

 ## For your personal usage